Sports in Jamaica have always been a way of life for Jamaicans.

 Rugby

-Rugby has been played in Jamaica for a while but the Jamaica National Rugby League Association only came about in 2004 and started playing locally in 2005.
+Rugby has been played in Jamaica for a while, but the Jamaica National Rugby League Association only came about in 2004 and started playing locally in 2005.
 The Jamaican National Rugby League Team played there first international tournament and loss to the United States in 2009.
 The team got their first victory that same year against Canada.
-Jamaica’s young history playing rugby comes with there old history of top ranking ambition.
-The team tried out in 2011 to qualify for the 2013 Rugby League World Cup but they were unsuccessful.
+Jamaica’s young history playing rugby comes with this old history of top-ranking ambition.
+The team tried out in 2011 to qualify for the 2013 Rugby League World Cup, but they were unsuccessful.
 As the saying goes, “If at first you don’t succeed, try, try and try again.”
 We look forward to a bright future for Jamaican National Rugby League Team.

 Water Sports

 When you think of the island, one of the first things that come to mind is water.
-Jamaica have the beautiful beaches to complement there water sports.
-If you love to fish look no further, just arrange with your resort to schedule fishing trips on the Caribbean sea.
+Jamaica has the beautiful beaches to complement their water sports.
+If you love to ef=”http://www.fish-jamaica.com/”>fish look no further, just arrange with your resort to schedule fishing trips on the Caribbean Sea.
 Whether you love to Jet-ski, water-ski, sailing, para sailing and scuba dive Jamaica is the place.
-Get ready to go snorkeling and enjoy the beauty of the crystal clear Caribbean sea.
+Get ready to go snorkeling and enjoy the beauty of the crystal-clear Caribbean Sea.
 There are trained professionals who are ready to take you on a tour to explore the sea.
 They will share Jamaica’s rich history with a smile and when you ask more questions, with a smile they will tell you, “No mon, no problem.”

 Related articles